ardalis/kata-catalog/katas/Zombie Survivors.md

 The Game includes a running history of events that have taken place as it has been played.
 Managing game history is a Game responsibility.

-- A Game's History begins by recording the time the Game began.
+- A Game's **History** begins by recording the time the Game began.
 - A Game's History notes that a Survivor has been added to the Game.
 - A Game's History notes that a Survivor acquires a piece of Equipment.
 - A Game's History notes that a Survivor is wounded.
 - A Game's History notes that a Survivor dies.
 - A Game's History notes that a Survivor levels up.
 - A Game's History notes that the Game Level changes.
+- A Game's History notes that the Game has ended when the last Survivor dies.

 ## Step Six : Advancement